jadounrahul/kartsnms/doc/Extensions/Device-Groups.md

 # Grouping Devices

-LibreNMS supports grouping your devices together in much the same way as you can configure alerts.
+KartsNMS supports grouping your devices together in much the same way as you can configure alerts.
 This document will hopefully help you get started.